 It's not likely that you'll be able to fit shower games into the tight party schedule.
 But if you want to try a game, keep it simple and a little less personal than what you might play in a social setting.
 For instance, at an office baby shower, hang up baby photos of celebrities and have guests guess who they are.
 That way, everyone can get involved, regardless of how well they know the honoree.

-Likewise, keep decorations simple, so you don't have to spend much time on setup and cleanup.
+Likewise, keep decorations simple so you don't have to spend much time on setup and cleanup.
 A cluster of festive balloons and a banner will help to set the party mood.
-Add the food and gifts, and you're ready for an office shower.